 III.
 TENURE REVIEWS

-This College policy for tenure review is intended to complement and expand on the University policy for tenure review.
+These College guidelines for tenure review are intended to complement and expand on the University policy for tenure review.
 In accordance with University policy, tenure-track faculty members may apply for tenure during their fifth or sixth full academic year at ISU.
-The faculty member will decide whether to apply in the fifth or sixth year and inform the chair of the department of this decision, by early in the summer before the fifth year.
+The faculty member will decide whether to apply in the fifth or sixth year, and will inform the chair of the department of this decision by early in the summer before the fifth year.
 The faculty member must also provide the required list of potential external reviewers at that time if the faculty member intends to apply for tenure.
 Time toward tenure may be granted, in extraordinary instances, to faculty with college-level teaching experience, or other significant professional experience, previous to employment at ISU.
 Such credit will be granted by the Dean at time of hire and indicated in the letter of hire.

 The faculty member submits a request for tenure consideration, along with documents showing evidence of professional progress, to her or his departmental office by the deadline announced each year.
 These documents go to a departmental committee for review.

-Committee membership: Each department must have a policy statement explaining how committees are formed (e.g., the process of selection, the composition of the committee).
+Committee membership: Each department must have guidelines explaining how committees are formed (e.g., the process of selection, the composition of the committee).
 The departmental document must be approved by the Dean.
 Where possible, the committee should contain at least five members, at least two of whom must be tenured.
-The committee must contain a non-tenured tenure-track member, a tenured member from a nother department (or from another ISU college), and a student.
+The committee must contain a non-tenured tenure-track member, a tenured member from another department (or from another ISU college), and a student.

 Documents to be reviewed: All materials submitted by the candidate must be reviewed along with the annual evaluations of the candidate for each of his or her pre-tenure years at ISU and the external review letters (see below).
 The letter of hire also will be reviewed, as well as any subsequent document affecting conditions of hire.